 - No Celebrities Were Harmed: The book highlights the Silly Symphonies short "Who Killed Cock Robin" for its caricature of iconic actress Mae West, which so effectively caricatured her beyond the level of a Shallow Parody, that Mae herself lauded it!

 - Pungeon Master: Ham Luske.
 The more unfunny was the pun, the more he laughed and the more annoyed were his coworkers...which made him laugh even harder.

 - Shown Their Work: There's a reason this book is considered one of the best books on animation available.

-- Spiritual Successors: Frank and Ollie would author two companion books; Too Funny For Words: Disney's Greatest Sight Gags (which elaborates on the story and gag process at Disneys, as well as gag techniques), The Disney Villain, and Bambi: The Story and the Film.
+- Spiritual Successors: Frank and Ollie would author three companion books; Too Funny For Words: Disney's Greatest Sight Gags (which elaborates on the story and gag process at Disneys, as well as gag techniques), The Disney Villain, and Bambi: The Story and the Film.
 Treasures of Disney Animation Art counts as this too, since its loaded with artwork that Frank and Ollie didn't have room to put into The Illusion of Life and even reuses the cover art for Illusion of Life.

 - That Makes Me Feel Angry: It is discussed in the book that anyone who merely states their feelings is not acting.

 - The Twelve Principles of Animation: Not only the Trope Namer, but also the most famous chapter of the entire book.